Payment System Product Codes, Conexxus Codes, PCATS Codes, NACS Codes... What are these codes and where do I find them?

 The NACS Category Definitions are six position numeric fields that provide a framework for retailers and manufacturers to have meaningful discussions regarding market performance comparisons and establish performance benchmarks.
 Maintained by NACS, these are available to download free of charge from the NACS website (www.convenience.org).

 The Conexxus Payment System Product Codes are three-digit codes used in payment transactions sent to a host payment system.
-The codes, which convey the products sold in the transaction in a standard way, are available for download by Conexxus members at the Payment System Product Codes Standards page.
+The codes, which convey the products sold in the transaction in a standard way, are available for download at the Public Standards Page.

 To learn more about the standards that Conexxus offers, visit our standards abstract page.